S I N G E R S

 It all started in December 1994.
 I was taken to the Anglican service of Nine Lessons and Carols at Christ Church Cathedral, New Zealand, and as the choir proceeded down the aisle, I whispered to Mum and Dad, 'l want to be in that choir.'
 Then in 2010, after fifteen years in that very cathedral choir, I moved to England to pursue my lifetime ambition of becoming a professional singer, as well as being closer to Liz, whom I married in 2017.
 I had been teaching and conducting choirs at Burnside High School, where I had also been a student, but I got to the point where I felt that if I didn't give singing a go then I'd always regret it.

 Little more than a year after taking the long flight over from New Zealand, a dream of combining my love of performing and travelling soon became a reality.
 I have loved every moment since making my debut with The King's Singers.
-I am so fortunate to have been able to sing in world renowned concert halls from New York to Sydney to Beijing and everywhere in between.
+I am so fortunate to have been able to sing in world renowned concert halls from New York to Sydney, Beijing to London, and everywhere in between.
 But I get the biggest buzz from being able to pass on my experiences to the next generation of musicians through the education work we deliver across the world, both in-person and online.
 There is no greater joy for me than seeing others making their first steps in a cappella and ensemble singing.

 Joining The King's Singers has given me the opportunity to travel all over the world and sing in places I once only dreamed of.
 And for a humble Kiwi, having been an audience member for the group's 40th Anniversary, being in The King's Singers as it celebrated 50 years was more than I could ever have imagined.
 Add to that being happily married to Liz...l really am living the dream!